stayradiated/graphqldir/README.md

-# Saturn-GQL
+# GraphQLDir

+This is a fork of [Saturn-GQL](https://github.com/electric-it/saturn-gql).

 ## Install

 ```
-npm i @stayradiated/saturn-gql
+npm i @mishguru/graphqldir
 ```

 Has your GraphQL api code grown out of control?
 Does your GraphQL api sit in a single file with thousands of lines of code?
 Unsure of the best way to logically separate it all?
-Saturn-GQL is here to help!
+GraphQLDir is here to help!

-Saturn-GQL takes care of packaging up your modularized [graphql-tools](https://github.com/apollographql/graphql-tools) schema, allowing you to separate your types, queries and mutations into logical groupings.
+GraphQLDir takes care of packaging up your modularized [graphql-tools](https://github.com/apollographql/graphql-tools) schema, allowing you to separate your types, queries and mutations into logical groupings.